CPACLINIC/CPA-CLINICS/README.md

 # CPA-CLINICS
-At CPA CLINICS, you are our top priority and we just do not say that but we also make you feel that as well.
-We assist individuals and businesses We are proud to provide quality certified public accounting services but not with a heavy price tag that other accounting and tax firms charge.
+At CPA Clinics, clients are a priority.
+We assist individuals and businesses and provide certified public accounting services without the heavy price tag charged by many accounting and tax firms.